Yao-Shao/Face-Anonymizer/README.md

 1. Extraction

-   use `bag_process.py` in the [bag_extract]( https://github.com/Yao-Shao/ROSBAG-Anonymizer/tree/master/bag_extract ) folder to extract pictures from ROSBAG files.
+   Extract pictures from the original ROSBAG files.

 2. Anonymization